 Our Compensation Committee consists of Eli Spiro, Jim Bellingham, and Adam Sharkawy, each of whom is an independent director.
-Eli Spiro will serve as chairman of the Compensation Committee.
-The functions of the Compensation Committee will be set forth in a Compensation Committee Charter.
+Eli Spiro serves as chairman of the Compensation Committee.
+The functions of the Compensation Committee are set forth in a Compensation Committee Charter.